AbdulRehmanRattu/Automated-Medical-X-Ray-Image-Enhancement/README.md

 ## License

-This project is licensed under the LGPL License - see the [LICENSE](http://www.gnu.org/licenses/lgpl.html) file for details.
+This project is licensed under the MIT License

+If you face any problems while running the code email me at rattu786.ar@gmail.com